The 2026 Motherland Conference at Cambridge University

 - Nigeria being the “Giant of Africa”.

-The event was closed off with a debate, “this house believes black capitalism is an empty dream”.
-A big thank you goes to Cambridge Union and all the ACS Committee members for a fantastic event.
+A big thank you goes to Cambridge Union and all the ACS Committee members for a fantastic conference.